-The MACC project (Monitoring Atmospheric Composition and Climate) provides the pre-operational atmospheric environmental service of COPERNICUS.
+The CAMS project (Copernicus Atmosphere Monitoring Service) provides the operational atmospheric environmental service of COPERNICUS.
 It is operating and improving the data analysis and modelling systems for a number of atmospheric trace gases, among which O3, NO2, CO, SO2 and formaldehyde.
-It is funded under the 7th Framework Programme of the European Union.
+It is implemented by ECMWF and funded by the European Union.

-The MACC stratospheric ozone service consists of two main parts:
+The CAMS stratospheric ozone service consists of two main parts:

 - The historic data records comprise both total ozone columns from long-term reanalyses starting in 1978 based on multiple instruments via the TM3DAM approach and 3D gridded fields and total ozone columns from the three above-mentioned 4D-Var models.

-Validation of MACC stratospheric ozone (and related species) is performed with respect to independent data:
+Validation of CAMS stratospheric ozone (and related species) is performed with respect to independent data:

-- Independent observational satellite (ACE, HALOE, POAM, TOMS) and in-situ data (ozone sondes, lidar)
+- Independent observational satellite (OMPS, ACE) and in-situ data (ozone sondes, lidar)

 - First guess values (i.e. assimilated Level-2 ozone data)